 Don’t Allow Others to Feed Your Pomeranian

 You can pre-empt trouble by asking all the visitors to practice restraint whenever they want to give your Pomeranians any human food.
-As an owner, you should be an expert when it comes to knowing what human foods are safe and not safe to feed your Pomeranians but you can’t expect visitors to have the same degree of knowledge.
+As an owner, you should be an expert in knowing what human foods are safe and not safe to feed your Pomeranians, but you can’t expect visitors to have the same degree of knowledge.

 Therefore, the household rule for animal feeding needs to be one of two options: